pglezen/DocBookEclipse/readme.md

 5. DocBook Starter Kit
 6. Tips and Tricks

-I plan to add customization layers for
+I also plan to add a "Starter Kit" with templates and samples for

-* FO/PDF
+* Customization Layers
-* XHTML5
+* Build Scripts
-* EPUB3
+* XML/XSL Eclipse code templates